King's College School, Cambridge

-King's College School is a coeducational independent preparatory school for children aged 4 to 13 in Cambridge, England, situated on West Road off Grange Road, west of the city centre.
-It was founded to educate the choristers in the King's College Choir during the 15th century.
+King's College School is a coed private preparatory school for pupils aged 4 to 13 in Cambridge, England, situated on West Road off Grange Road, west of the city centre.
+It was founded specially to educate the choristers in the King's College Choir during the 15th century.
 Although no longer located on College grounds, it remains an integral part of the Chapel's musical tradition and is still governed by and receives some funding from the College.
 The school is part of the same historic foundation as Eton College.
-The most recent full integrated Independent Schools Inspectorate (ISI) inspection awarded the grade "excellent" in all 9 categories.
+The most recent full integrated Independent Schools Inspectorate (ISI) inspection awarded the grade of "excellent" in all 9 categories.

 History

-King's College was founded in 1441 by King Henry VI.
-By 1447 the full complement of 16 choristers had been recruited to sing in the chapel.
+King's College was founded in 1441 by Henry VI.
+By 1447 there was a full complement of 16 choristers singing in the chapel.
 They were likely educated by a fellow until the appointment of the first Informator Chorustarum (Master over the Choristers) in 1456, Robert Brantham.
-The existence of dedicated school rooms was recorded during a Marian visitation of the University in 1557 which inspected the "chorusters chamber and schole" and took away a number of books deemed to be unsuitable.
+A Marian visitation of the University in 1557 documented dedicated school rooms, inspecting the 'chorusters chamber and schole' and removing books considered unsuitable.

-The school has moved location several times since its inception.
-By 1693 it was located in a building to the south-east of the chapel, next to King's Parade.
+The school has shifted locations repeatedly from its start.
+By 1693 it was located in a building to the south-east of the chapel, adjacent to King's Parade.
 In this year that building was demolished and replaced with what was known as the New Brick Building which continued to house the school through to the nineteenth century.
 In the 1820s during the rebuilding by William Wilkins, the brick building and adjoining Provost's Lodge were demolished, opening up a view of the chapel from the street.
 The outline of the foundations of the brick building can be seen on the lawn during long periods of hot dry weather.

-In 1828 the Wilkins building on the south side of the court opposite the chapel was opened and the school was housed in rooms within it.
+When the Wilkins Building opened in 1828 on the court’s south side, opposite the chapel, it accommodated the school in its rooms.
 By the 1870s in response to improving musical standards in other English choirs, it was decided to open a boarding house to accommodate choristers from outside Cambridge in order to widen the field from which selection of choristers could take place.
 This was opened on the current site in West Road in 1878, and by 1880 all 16 choristers were boarders, and there were also 8 non-chorister day pupils, a number that would gradually increase over the coming decades.
 From 1976 girls were admitted, and as the school expanded, it opened a pre-preparatory department.